musfiqur0/TaskTracker/README.md

 Navigate to `/` in your browser to register or log in and begin managing tasks.

-## Main Features
+## Features

-* **Authentication** – register, login, logout; only logged‑in users can access task pages.
+* **User authentication** – Registration, login and logout are handled via ASP.NET Core Identity; unauthorized users are redirected to the login page and only authenticated users can access task pagesfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=Functional%20Requirements%200,Features.

-* **Task management** – create, edit and delete tasks with server‑side validation (title required up to 100 characters, priority 1–3).
-* **Task list** – list of tasks with search by title, filter by completion status and sort by due date; completion toggling happens via AJAX.
+* **Task list page** – Displays all tasks in a table with columns for ID, title, due date, priority and completion statusfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=1,%E2%97%8F%20Sort%20by%20due%20date.
+The page supports searching by title via AJAXfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=Features%3A%20%E2%97%8F%20Search%20by%20title,Filter%20by%20completed%20%2F%20pending, filtering tasks by completed or pending statusfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=%E2%97%8F%20Filter%20by%20completed%20%2F,%E2%97%8F%20Sort%20by%20due%20date, sorting by due date ascending or descendingfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=%E2%97%8F%20Sort%20by%20due%20date and toggling completion status without a full page reloadfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=5,status%20without%20full%20page%20reload.

+* **Add task** – A form for creating a new task with server‑side validation; the title is required (up to 100 characters) and you can optionally provide a description, due date, priority (1–3) and completion flagfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=2,required%2C%20max%20100.
+Client‑side validation is enabled via jQuery unobtrusive validation.

+* **Edit task** – Allows updating all fields of an existing taskfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=3,all%20fields.

+* **Delete task** – Removes a task after a confirmation prompt implemented with jQueryfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=4,confirmation%20popup%20using%20jQuery.

+* **Repository & service layer** – A Dapper‑based repository encapsulates
+  SQL queries, and a service layer enforces business rules and validation;
+  this aligns with the architecture bonus criteria for repository and service layersfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=Architecture%20Bonus%20%E2%97%8F%20Repository%20pattern,%E2%97%8F%20Async%20methods%20%E2%97%8F%20Logging.

+* **Automatic database initialization** – At startup the initializer connects to the database server and creates the application database and the `Tasks` table if they do not exist; the table schema matches the specification with columns for Id, Title, Description, DueDate, Priority, IsCompleted and CreatedAtfile:///home/oai/share/NET%20Developer%20Test-1(6).pdf#:~:text=Database%20Design%20Table%3A%20Tasks%20CREATE,DATETIME%20NOT%20NULL%20DEFAULT%20GETDATE.

-* **Logging & error handling** – Serilog writes daily log files to `logs/`; a simple exception middleware logs unhandled errors and returns a JSON error response.
+* **Logging & global error handling** – Integrated Serilog writes structured log files under `logs/log-<date>.txt` with daily rotation and retention of seven days.
+A custom exception middleware logs unhandled exceptions and returns a JSON error response in a consistent format.